waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/1-Home.md

   ^.             .^       ^.             .^
     "-.._____.,-"           "-.._____.,-"
 ```
-## Brought to you by the CheekyPacmen
+## Brought to you by the 'Cheeky Pacmen' team

 ### Team Members